Marek’s Disease in Chickens (2023 Updates)

 Unfortunately, there is no effective cure for Marek’s disease in chickens at this point in time.

-When your flock is introduced to a new virulent strain they never encountered before, it will spread quickly.
+It will spread quickly when your flock is introduced to a new virulent strain they never encountered before.
 The disease shows up most frequently in unvaccinated chickens younger than 30 weeks.
 But older birds and vaccinated birds can get sick too.

 When you diagnose an infected chicken, chances are high that other birds are also infected.
 So keep an eye on the rest of the flock.
 Always practice good biosecurity during treatment to prevent transmission as much as possible.